afterxleep/danielbernal.co/_posts/2021-03-21-hello-spain.md

 image: "/assets/spain.jpg"
 ---

 Back in November 2020, and after a few long conversations, we decided to sell everything we owned and move to Spain.
-Between preparations, paperwork, and a long garage sale we finally got here last week, with just a few suitcases and both our pets, Tesla and Oli.
+Between preparations, paperwork, and a long garage sale we finally got here last week, with just a few suitcases and both our pets, Tesla and Oli.<!--more-->

 We just completed our first week in Madrid and will be out of the mandatory 10-day quarantine in a couple of days when we will continue with the plan of moving to Valencia, given COVID restrictions allow.